-Line Type E1 speed Rate (Year) \$87.732 One Time Cost \$5.000 T1 speed Fiber 2 strands \$84.264 \$252.000 \$5.000 Distance 40km new of types that can defiver.
-Maltiple WI.404
+Line Type El speed Rate (Year) \$87.732 One Time Cost \$5.000

+Tl speed \$84.264 \$5.000

+Fiber 2 strands \$252.000

+Distance 40km

 Factor in the price of a mobile device plus application software, wireless service, maintenance and support, each user's tally can reach \$3000 annually (Bednarz, 2001).
 Table 5 shows the immediate and recurring requirements comparison for two LANs, the traditional wired LAN and WLAN.
 The difference between these two LANs is small.
 A WLAN implementation includes both infrastructure costs for the Wireless APs and user costs for the wireless LAN adapters.
 Infrastructure costs depend mainly on the number of APs deployed, APs range in price from \$800.00 to \$2,000.00.
-The number of APs typically depends on the required coverage region and/or the number and types of customers to be supported.
+The number of APs typically depends on the required coverage region and/or the number and types of custorners to be supported.
 The supported area is proportional to the square of th product range